The Experience (Yolanda Adams album)

 The Experience is a 2001 live album by gospel singer Yolanda Adams.
-The album also includes a two covers of R. Kelly's "I Believe I Can Fly": one studio version featuring R&B vocalist Gerald Levert, and a live solo version.
+The album also includes two covers of R. Kelly's "I Believe I Can Fly": one studio version featuring R&B vocalist Gerald Levert and a live solo version.
 Both were released as singles.
 The album was nominated for and won a Grammy for Best Contemporary Soul Gospel Album the following year (the second win for Adams).